telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 - The virtualization feature can work with objects, while virtualization of primitive values is not supported.
 - The rendered items should have equal height.
 In other words, every single item in the virtualized list will display a height that is set through the [`itemHeight`](#itemheight) option.
+- The virtualization feature performs complex data pre-fetching and relies that the DataSource state will not change without the knowledge of the widget.
+Any manual data operations (such as `read`, `page`, `filter`, `add`, `remove`, etc.) may lead to unexpected behaviour of the widget and are not supported.

 ## See Also